r-spatial/sf/README.md

 In order to

-1. employ a student assistant for one year (10 hrs/week), and
+1. employ a student assistant for one year (10 hrs/week),
-2. invite Roger Bivand to visit the Institute for Geoinformatics for one week, halfway the project,
+2. invite Roger Bivand to visit the Institute for Geoinformatics for one week, halfway the project; further communications will use skype;
 3. present the results at UseR!
 2016.

 we will need euro 6500 (1), 1000 euro (2) and 1500 euro (3), which